A UK-based novelty toy company is under fire for creating a bath plug that's shaped like the Titanic.

 "Paladone Products is sorry if anyone is offended, but it has only ever been intended as a novelty item, which most consumers recognize as such," spokeswoman Fiona Parkinson said.

-Other Paladone products include Guinness World Records toys, novelty mugs and gag gifts.
+Other Paladone products include Guinness World Records toys, novelty mugs and a birdhouse shaped like the Twin Towers.